This recurring UFC props article series will guide you through the best MMA plays for each major upcoming slate.

 In addition to free weekly picks and in-depth analysis, you’ll find additional strategy tips and other helpful hints below that could make you a more profitable UFC bettor.
 Make sure to check back here with us every week!

-Best Apps in Virginia
+Best Apps in The United States

 Let’s outline the best UFC props for Saturday!